QC-at-Davis/QCC/src/How-Quantum-Computing-Works/Superficial-Quantum-Mechanics/Superficial-Quantum-Mechanics.md

 |Heads| 50% | 0% |
 |Tails| 0% | 50% |

-Now imagine the same thing happening over and over again, but the behavior remains when the cardboard is removed and the coins are inifinitely far apart!
+Now imagine the same thing happening over and over again, but the behavior remains when the cardboard is removed and the coins are infinitely far apart!

 This analogy is essentially what Entanglement is, the perfect correlation between two particles or groups of particles.